MAX Blue Line: Stations

-The Blue Line serves 48 stations.
+The Blue Line serves 47 stations.
 The 27 stations built as part of the inaugural line between Gresham and downtown Portland opened on September 5, 1986.
 The Mall stations on Southwest 4th and 5th avenues were added in conjunction with the opening of Pioneer Place in March 1990, followed by the Convention Center station and the Oregon Convention Center in September.
 The Westside MAX opened in two stages due to delays in construction.
-The first two stations, Civic Stadium—now Providence Park—and Kings Hill/Southwest Salmon Street opened on August 31, 1997.
+The first two stations, Civic Stadium—now Providence Park—and Kings Hill/Southwest Salmon Street, opened on August 31, 1997.
 The remaining 18 stations opened during the segment's inauguration on September 12, 1998.
 The newest station is Civic Drive, which was opened on December 1, 2010.

 On July 24, 2019, TriMet announced the permanent closure of the Mall stations, as well as a one-year pilot closure of Kings Hill/Southwest Salmon Street station, in an effort to speed up travel times.
 The closures took effect on March 1, 2020.
+On August 4, 2025, TriMet announced the permanent closure of Skidmore Fountain station.
+The closure took effect on August 24, 2025.

-Transfers to the Yellow Line are available at the Pioneer Square and Mall stations and Rose Quarter Transit Center, while transfers to the Green Line (beyond the shared Eastside MAX alignment) and the Orange Line can be made at the Pioneer Square and Mall stations.
+Transfers to the Yellow Line are available at the Pioneer Square stations and Rose Quarter Transit Center, while transfers to the Green Line (beyond the shared Eastside MAX alignment) and the Orange Line can be made at the Pioneer Square stations.
 Additionally, the Blue Line provides connections to local and intercity bus services at various stops across the line, the Portland Streetcar at four stops in and near downtown Portland, and a transfer to WES Commuter Rail, which runs from Beaverton to Wilsonville during the morning and evening commutes on weekdays, at Beaverton Transit Center.